 - Don't give up on a punishment if it doesn't seem to work the first time.
 A punishment is still effective if it decreases the frequency of a negative behavior, even if that behavior is not eliminated.

 - Don't allow time off from a punishment for good behavior.
 If you are using shorter punishments as recommended, you will not be tempted to do this.
 A policy allowing the child to earn her way to a reduced punishment often simply teaches manipulation.

 And most importantly, Don't be a role model of negative behaviors.
 If you don't want your 4-year old to swear, don't swear.
 If you don't want your teenager to smoke, don't smoke.

 Jocelyn Miller, PhD is a child psychologist with over 20 years of professional experience.
 She has two children, two adult stepchildren, and three step grandchildren, which challenges her to practice what she preaches on a daily basis.
-Dr. Miller joined Dean Clinic in 1993.
+Dr. Miller joined Dean Medical Group in 1993.
 View Dr. Miller's profile.